oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Missing Remediation
 <missing-remediation>
-For each Product ID (type `$['$defs'].product_id_t`) in the Product Status groups Affected and Under investigation it MUST be tested that a remediation exists.
+For each Product ID (type `$['$defs'].product_id_t`) in the Product Status groups Affected and Under investigation it SHALL be tested that a remediation exists.

 #quote(block: true)[